bugsnag/bugsnag-php/ARCHITECTURE.md

 These methods should be used to create a report object to ensure that the correct fields are populated for the later notification stages.

 ### The Pipeline and Callbacks
 Upon being passed to the `notify` function, the report object will also be populated with information provided by a series of callbacks created with the `client` object.
-Registered with the `registerCallback` method each callback will be provided the `report` in turn and can populate it with additional information if necessary.
+Registered with the `registerCallback` method, each callback will be passed the `report` in turn and can populate it with additional information if necessary.

 The pipeline object itself is responsible for executing these callbacks as a series of closures until they have all been able to access the `report` object and modify its content.
 The pipeline object is merely a method of utilising the callbacks, and does not need to be modified per framework.

-The default callbacks, registered through the `client` objects `registerDefaultCallbacks` use the `Resolver` and its `Request` objects to extract data about the current environment in the server, where the error-causing request originated from, and any more metadata it can report.
+The default callbacks, registered through the `client` object's `registerDefaultCallbacks` use the `Resolver` and its `Request` objects to extract data about the current environment in the server, where the error-causing request originated from, and any more metadata it can report.

 There are two callbacks registered with the pipeline automatically by the client: `BreadcrumbData` which ensures that the recorded `Breadcrumb` objects are attached to the `report`, and `NotificationSkipper` which stops the notification process in the event that the notification should not be sent i.e. when missing an `api_key` or a non-releasing `releaseStage`.